Taufiqueshaikh24/drive-store/README.md

 ![image](https://github.com/user-attachments/assets/3185e8a3-d856-46b5-91da-850a443c799a)

+## Features

-Here are some of the current features that drive store has:
+Here are some of the current features that Property Pulse has:

- User authentication with Clerk ,
+- [x] User authentication with Clerk
- User authorization,
+- [x] User authorization
+- [x] Role based Authentication
+- [x] Creating Organization to store the file
- Route protection,
+- [x] Route protection,
- User profile with user listings,
+- [x] User profile with user listings
- FIle  Listing CRUD,
+- [x] File  Listing CRUD,
- image upload  for file,
+- [x] Image upload  for file,
- File search,
+- [x] File search
- Toast notifications shadcn ui components,
+- [x] Toast notifications shadcn ui components,
- Marks as a Favourite ,
+- [x] Marks as a Favourite ,
- Deleted A file ,
- Restore a file with in a minute ,
+- [x] Restore a file with in a minute ,
- Convex cron job to delete a after one minute when it was deleted , role based authorization ,
+- [x] Convex cron job to delete a after one minute when it was deleted ,
- Use of Organization using clerk , mutilple type of file can be saved txt , pdf , zip , iso , mp3  , mp4 , html ,  css , js , xls , xlsx
+- [x] mutilple type of file can be saved txt , pdf , zip , iso , mp3  , mp4 , html ,  css , js , xls , xlsx
+- [x] Property sharing to social media
+- [x] Loading spinners
- Custom 404 page .
+- [x] Custom 404 page